ashuji2627/IPL_Prediction_System/README.md

-# 🏏 IPL Match Win Prediction System
+# 🏏 IPL Prediction System

 An interactive and intelligent web application that predicts the winning probability of an ongoing IPL match using real-time match stats.
 Built with **Streamlit** and a **machine learning pipeline**, this project combines data science and engaging UI to bring an immersive experience for cricket enthusiasts.